 Bank St Social is tucked away at 48 Hindley Street.

 Swing around the corner into Peel Street, venture down a set of stairs that lead to… nothing.
 Well, nothing if you don’t know where to look.

 Those in the know about this hidden retreat will make their way through what initially appears to be a wall and into one of the cooler spots in town, the sort of venue where you can imagine stumbling upon a huddle of Tarantino characters lounging in a booth.

-Again, there's just the three taps here, but you'll always find them delivering beer from the likes of Big Shed, Hawkers and Young Henrys.
+Again, there's just the three taps here, but you'll always find them delivering beer from the Aussie brewers.
 Maybe Mae is also well regarded for its cocktails, winning numerous awards over the years.
-Get lost, forget about the world above and immerse yourself in quality booze on all its many forms.
+Get lost, forget about the world above and immerse yourself in quality booze in all its many forms.
+MK

-Follow the compass and ride the tall seas to find Hains and Co tucked away in the back streets of the CBD.
-The nautically inspired haunt pours craft beer from four taps and boasts several other tinnies and bottles in its fridges.
+Follow the compass and ride the tall seas to find Hains & Co tucked away in the back streets of the CBD.
+The nautically-inspired haunt pours craft beer from four taps and boasts several other tinnies and bottles in its fridges.

-Another blink and you may miss it affair, Mississippi Moon lurks a tiny shop frontage hidden down a small laneway just off Hindley Street.
-Once you've located it, you'll discover a South American inspired dive bar.
+Another blink and you could miss it affair, Mississippi Moon lurks behind a tiny shop frontage hidden down a small laneway just off Hindley Street.
+Once you've located it, you'll discover a South American-inspired dive bar awaiting you.

-Three taps pour the likes of Lobethal, Malt Fiction, Young Henrys, Fox Hat and Brooklyn, while the homely feel of the front bar that welcomes guests leads into a space at the back where you find the dance floor.
-There you can pull shapes with the singing crocodile while DJs spin classy, old school rock 'n' roll vinyl.
+Three taps rotate through beers from near and far, there's a killer lineup of ever-changing boilermakers to check out, while the homely feel of the front bar that welcomes guests leads into a space at the back where you find the dancefloor, ready for you to pull shapes with the singing crocodile while DJs spin classy, old school rock 'n' roll.
+MK